Drinking Water to Lose Weight

 Caffeine

-• Is a diuretic, it increases water loss
+• Is a diuretic, which means it pulls water from the body and it increases water loss

 • Causes cells in the body to burn up energy reserves